SoftSec-KAIST/Reassessor/artifact/README.md

 `atomic_fn_cases.txt`, `atomic_fp_cases.txt`, and `label_err_fp_cases.txt`.
-Each line of the files contains a relevant `file name`, `error type`, `reassembly code`, and `compiler-generate code`. `atomic_fn_cases.txt` contains false negative cases where reassemblers misidentfy atomic atomic relocatable expressions as literals. `atomic_fp_cases.txt` contains false positive cases where reassemblers falsely symbolize atomic relocatable expressions as composite forms.
-Lastly, `label_err_fp_cases.txt` contains cases where symbolized labels have the same form as in the original one, while only the label values are misidentified.
+Each line of the files contains a relevant `file name`, `error type`, `reassembly code`, and `compiler-generate code`. `atomic_fn_cases.txt` contains false negative cases where reassemblers misidentify atomic relocatable expressions as literals. `atomic_fp_cases.txt` contains false positive cases where reassemblers falsely symbolize atomic relocatable expressions as composite forms.
+Lastly, `label_err_fp_cases.txt` contains cases where symbolized labels have the same form as the original one, while only the label values are misidentified.